Where do cruise ships dock in Grand Turk (or tender) @ googlemaps Grand Turk Cruise Center

 Governor’s Beach is a short half-mile walk northwards (to the left as you come off the pier) of the cruise center.
 It’s a gentle crescent of soft sands and calm turquoise waters in front of the British Governor's residence.
 This is one of the best spots on the island for off-shore snorkeling, with several areas of rich coral within a hundred yards or so of the beach.
 Hard-core snorkelers can even swim out to reach the reef at the famous ‘Wall’; here the reef drops off into the ocean depths below.
 The Wall is best reached, though, on a snorkeling or scuba excursion by boat.

 The capital of Grand Turk Cockburn Town is very small so you can easily see the highlights with a short walking tour.
 Check out the governor’s house, the town square with its Columbus Monument, the pretty waterfront, the old gaol, and the historic 18th century buildings lining Front and Duke Streets.
 As you walk you’ll notice several abandoned salt ponds – in earlier times salt production was the foremost industry of Grand Turk.
-Situated about a mile and a half north of the cruise center - an easy trip by cab, rental golf-cart, or the Guana 'loop' bus.
+Situated about three miles north of the cruise center - an easy trip by cab, rental golf-cart, or the Guana 'loop' bus.

 Turks & Caicos National Museum